 Many homeschool parents are intimidated by math.
 If this is you, it’s probably because you never really learned math properly the first time.
 But never fear, you can learn it right alongside your child.
 We will teach you how to teach math.

-The first problem with most math educations is a lack of consistency.
+A problem with most math educations is a lack of consistency.
 Different teachers teach math differently, using different text books, different emphasis, and even different methods for arriving at answers.
 This creates confusion.